omeka/classic-enduser/docs/Technical/ImportExport.md

 You can use the [Omeka API Import plugin](../Plugins/Omeka_API_Import.md) to import items & collections from a Classic site.
 This plugin imports some of the material accessible from the [API](../Admin/Settings/API_Settings.md): items and their metadata (including tags), attached files, collections, users, comments and contributions, Simple Pages, and Exhibit Builder content.

 If equivalent plugins are installed on both the source site and the target site, Omeka API Import can import plugin-specific metadata.
-For example, geolocation data facilitated by the Geolocation plugin will automatically be imported; [PDF Text](https://omeka.org/classic/plugins/PdfText/){target=_blank} elements can be imported.
+For example, geolocation data facilitated by the [Geolocation plugin](../Plugins/Geolocation.md) will automatically be imported; [PDF Text](../Plugins/PdfText.md) elements can be imported.

 An API key is required to access private installation data, such as users and their profiles, and private items and collections.